BigThunderSR/ha-legacy-gsm-sms/README.md

 ## Credits

-This integration is based on the official Home Assistant SMS integration using python-gammu.
+This project is based on the official Home Assistant SMS integration using python-gammu.